shopwp/documentation/docs/guides/subscriptions.md

 ![Finding the Recharge app](./assets/subscriptions/recharge-install-5.png)

 6. Give your token a name.
-This can be anything you want, but something to easily identify your site would be useful such as your wordpress domain.
+This can be anything you want, but something easy to identify your site would be useful such as your wordpress domain.
 Next, add your contact email address (probably the same as your WordPress user email).
 For the permissions, set the `Subscriptions` and `Products` to read and write.
-Finally, click the terms of service checkbox and save.
+Finally click the terms of service checkbox and save.

 ![Finding the Recharge app](./assets/subscriptions/recharge-install-6.png)